|Nutrition Facts (per serving)|

 Serve your chili topped with a bit of shredded cheese, if you're not eating vegan.

-Like many chili recipes, this one makes quite a bit!
+- Like many chili recipes, this one makes quite a bit!
 Rather than half the recipe, portion out leftovers into individual containers and freeze to take into the office or pack into lunchboxes for healthy homemade lunch for later.
-Or, check out more ways to use up leftover chili here.